Skip to Content

 1. Step 1 – Enter the Submitter’s contact information.
 The Submitter is the individual actually completing the form on behalf of the plan(s).
 Once complete, click “save and continue.”
 See pp. 13-14 of the CMS user manual.

 2. Step 2 – Enter the Attester’s contact information.
-The Attester is the individual who has authority to attest on behalf of the plan(s).
+The Attester is the individual who has the authority to attest on behalf of the plan(s).
 The Submitter and Attester might be the same person.
 If they are, click the box saying “Submitter is the same as the Attester.”
 Once complete, click “save and continue.”
 See pp. 15-16 of the CMS user manual.

 3. Step 3 – Enter Reporting Entity details.
 Completing this part of the form will look different depending on whether you are submitting for one plan or for multiple plans.
 If you are submitting on behalf of multiple plans, be sure to download and complete the “Reporting Entity excel template” on the GCPCA dashboard and upload the completed excel form in the appropriate part of step 3.
 After completing the applicable sections of step 3, click “save and continue.”
 See pp. 16-28 of the CMS user manual.